 GitHub SSH setup is one of the things that you do once every time you get a new computer or gain access to a new server.
 This tutorial shows how to configure GitHub on your local machine using the command line.

-If it is your first time using GitHub on your computer, the first thing you need to do is to download it and tell GitHub which computer you are using access GitHub data a.k.a upload your SSH key(s) to Git.
+If it is your first time using GitHub on your computer, the first thing you need to do is to download it and tell GitHub which computer you are using to access GitHub data a.k.a upload your SSH key(s) to Git.

-1. GitHub Generate SSH Key
+2. GitHub Generate SSH Key

 Before starting the GitHub SSH setup, I’m assuming that you already have a git account and it is also installed on your computer (you can check by typing which git)